 Assisting individual Allies

 NATO’s top priority on cyber defence is protecting the communication systems owned and operated by the Alliance.
 The protection of national critical infrastructures remains a national responsibility, which requires nations to invest resources in developing their own capabilities.
-NATO is helping Allies in their efforts to build up cyber defences by sharing information and best practices and conducting cyber defence exercises.
-In addition, defence ministers on 4 June 2013 agreed to continue the discussions at their next meeting in October on how NATO can provide additional support to Allies who request assistance if they come under cyber attack.
+NATO is helping Allies in their efforts to build up cyber defences by sharing information and best practices and conducting cyber defence exercises in order to develop the necessary expertise to compliment the related technology.
+Allies are still discussing how NATO should further facilitate this collective effort and what support could be provided to Allies, if requested.

 NATO requires a reliable and secure supporting infrastructure.
 To this end, it will work with national authorities to develop principles and criteria to ensure a minimum level of cyber defence where national and NATO networks interconnect.